Ali-Hosseini5422/Ali-Hosseini5422/Readme.md

 MOFARO/
 ├── src/
-│   ├── MOFARO_Simulation.ipynb  # Jupyter notebook with MOFARO and baseline implementations
+│   ├── MOFARO_Simulations  # Jupyter notebook with MOFARO and baseline implementations
+│   ├── Final MOFARO_Simulations  # Jupyter notebook
+│   ├── TOFDS_Simulations  # Jupyter notebook
+│   ├── AADS_Simulations  # Jupyter notebook
 ├── README.md                 # This file

 Note: The current implementation is contained in MOFARO_Simulation.ipynb.
 You may refactor it into separate Python modules (e.g., mofaro.py, simulator.py) for better modularity, as suggested in the structure above.